dagster-io/dagster/docs/docs-beta/docs/guides/automation/asset-sensors.md

     classDef userDefined fill: lightblue
 ```

-In this example, the `@asset_sensor` decorator allows us to define a custom evaluation function that returns a `RunRequest` object when the asset is materialized and certain metadata is present,
+In this example, the `@asset_sensor` decorator allows you to define a custom evaluation function that returns a `RunRequest` object when the asset is materialized and certain metadata is present,
 otherwise it skips the run.

 <CodeExample filePath="guides/automation/asset-sensor-custom-eval.py" language="python" title="Asset Sensor with Custom Evaluation Logic" />